 EMI Health Behavioral Health Insurance

-Behavioral health often encompasses mental health and substance abuse treatment.
+Behavioral health often encompasses mental health and substance use disorder treatment.

-EMI Health covers treatment for conditions that relate to mental health and substance abuse.
+EMI Health covers treatment for conditions that relate to mental health and substance use disorder.
 Members are responsible for paying copays for these services, including residential stays at facilities, outpatient programs, or visits with professionals.

 EMI Health Inpatient Rehab